awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 ## Configuring advanced event selectors<a name="configuring-adv-event-selector-examples"></a>

 To use advanced event selectors to include or exclude data events instead of basic event selectors, use advanced event selectors on a trail's details page\.
 Advanced event selectors let you log data events on more resource types than basic event selectors\.
 Basic selectors log S3 object activity, AWS Lambda function execution activity, and DynamoDB tables\.
-Advanced event selectors log basic selectors as well as API activity on Amazon S3 on Outposts, Amazon Managed Blockchain JSON\-RPC calls on Ethereum nodes, S3 Object Lambda access points, Amazon EBS direct APIs on EBS snapshots, S3 access points, DynamoDB streams, and AWS Glue tables\.
+Advanced event selectors log basic selectors as well as API activity on Amazon S3 on Outposts, Amazon Managed Blockchain JSON\-RPC calls on Ethereum nodes, S3 Object Lambda access points, Amazon EBS direct APIs on EBS snapshots, S3 access points, DynamoDB streams, AWS Glue tables, and Amazon FinSpace environments\.
 For more information advanced event selectors, see [Configuring advanced event selectors](#configuring-adv-event-selector-examples)\.

 To view the advanced event selector settings for a trail, run the following `get-event-selectors` command\.
 You must either run this command from the AWS Region where the trail was created \(the Home Region\), or you must specify that Region by adding the \-\-region parameter\.